Three General Rules to Promote Senior Crime Prevention

 - Check the inside and outside of the home for cleanliness and grounds that are well kept.
 This can indicate an overall concern by the caretakers for cleanliness.

 - When walking inside smell the air.
 It should smell clean and fresh not musty or have a high chemical smell.

 - Talk to employees about the condition of the home and their work environment.
-Happy employees indicate a high morale that in-turns creates employees that are more concerned about the quality of the job they perform.
+Happy employees indicate a high morale that in turn creates employees that are more concerned about the quality of the job they perform.